Our privacy promise

 - The details of the recruitment decision taken

-If you decide to end or change your relationship with us as a supporter, volunteer or trustee or request that we have no further contact with you, we will need to retain some basic personal information to comply with our legal and regulatory obligations.
-We will also retain minimal data to maintain a suppression list to ensure we can comply with your request to receive no further contact from us.
-Suppression as opposed to deletion of data to prevent further contact once an individual has opted out is the accepted methodology of the UK data protection regulator the ICO.
+If an individual decides to change or end our relationship as a supporter, volunteer or trustee or request that we have no further contact, we will need to retain some basic personal information to comply with our legal and regulatory obligations.
+We will also retain minimal data to maintain a suppression list to ensure we can comply and manage prevention of further contact from us Suppression as opposed to deletion of data to prevent further contact once an individual has opted out is the accepted and recommended methodology of the UK data protection regulator the ICO.

-Like most organisations, our website and apps use “cookies” and other tracking software to help us make our site and the way you use it better and more relevant to you.
-We will not be able to personally identify you from the data gathered but it may help us improve our online services.
+Like most organisations, our website and apps use “cookies” and other tracking software to help us make our site and the way it is used better and more relevant to our stakeholders.
+We will not be able to personally identify an individual from the data gathered but it may help us improve our online services.

-- Cookies mean that a website will remember you.
-They’re small text files that are transferred to your computer (or phone or tablet).
-They make interacting with a website faster and easier, for example by automatically filling your name and address in text fields.
+- Cookies allow a website to remember a specific visitor, by adding a digital tag.
+Cookies are small text files that are transferred to a computer (or phone or tablet).
+They make interacting with a website faster and easier, for example by automatically filling in an online form with a name and address in text fields.
 Please read our cookies policy for more information.
-You can change your cookie preferences whenever you wish.
+An individual can change cookie preferences whenever they wish.

-- When visiting our website or apps we may collect information about the type of device you’re using to access them and the settings on that device.
-This might also include the IP address and your operating system and certain device settings as well as diagnostic information.
+- When visiting our website or apps we may collect information about the type of device being used to access them and the settings on that device.
+This might also include the IP address and details of the operating system and certain device settings as well as diagnostic information.

 - The right of access.
-Request confirmation of processing and to be provided with copies of personal data we hold about you.
+Request confirmation of processing and to be provided with copies of personal data we hold about an individual

 - The right to erase or ‘right to be forgotten'.
-Ask us to remove your personal data from our records where there is no compelling reason for its continued processing, subject to a number of conditions.
+This provides a qualified right to ask a controller to erase personal data from held records where there is no longer a compelling reason for its continued processing, subject to a number of conditions.

 - The right to restrict processing.
-Ask us to supress the processing of your data, subject to a number of conditions.
+An individual can request a controller to temporarily stop/ supress the processing of personal data, subject to a number of conditions.

 - The right to data portability.
-Obtain and reuse your personal data for your own purposes, subject to a number of conditions.
+An individual can request a controller collects and enables the reuse of personal data for similar purposes with a different controller, subject to a number of conditions.

 - Rights in relation to automated decision making and profiling.

-If you would like to know more about your rights under the data protection law see the Information Commissioner’s Office (ICO) website.
+To know more about individual rights under the data protection law see the Information Commissioner’s Office (ICO) website.

 - Through the contact details set out in the ‘How to contact us’ section of this policy.

-If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law and your rights, you can complain directly to the Information Commissioner’s Office.
+If any stakeholder is not satisfied with our response or believes we are not processing their personal data in accordance with the law and their individual rights, they can complain directly to the Information Commissioner’s Office.

 9. How to contact us